ebarr10/personal-website/README.md

-This is my master static website that explores web projects, tech insights, and the occasional food creation from me.
+This is my (WIP) master static website that explores web projects, tech insights, and the occasional food creation from me.
 A space for code, thoughts, and flavor.

 # Next JS Docmentation